 Scott Larson, Owner

-Favorite Meal in the Restaurant and Pub: Fiona’s Crab Cakes or Firecracker Shrimp, with Maine-made Balsamic Strawberry Gelato Fiasco for dessert
+Favorite Meal in the Restaurant and Pub: Fiona’s Crab Cakes or Firecracker Shrimp, any of the Flatbread Pizzas, and the Balsamic Strawberry Gelato from Maine based Gelato Fiasco

 Scott was born in Bangkok, Thailand, and spent most of his early years living and traveling in Southeast Asia.
 When his father retired to Atlanta, Scott attended the Georgia Institute of Technology and after graduation, began working in corporate events management with The Fun Company.
 When his wife Corinne was expecting their first daughter, they decided they wanted a different quality of life for their kids.
 Their search led them to Boothbay Harbor, and to purchasing the Newagen Seaside Inn in 2000.

 “We had only five months before we opened in 2001 to make the improvements we envisioned, and so many people said it couldn’t be done.
 We were moving furniture into place as guests checked in!”
 Scott remembers.

 But for Scott, the Inn is a labor of love.
 “I first came to Maine on a vacation in my twenties and immediately fell in love,” he remembers.
 “It was the natural beauty.
 The simplicity.
 I’m driven, every day, to recreate that experience for our guests.
 They come to Newagen for the same reasons I did and I want them to have the same authentic, coastal Maine getaway.”

 Scott oversees capital improvements to the Inn and supports his staff as they do what they do best—taking care of the Inn’s guests.
 “I’m surrounded by great people who love this property as much as I do,” he says.
 “It’s an honor to share it with our guests.”